pactflow/example-bi-directional-provider-dotnet/README.md

       `make verify_swagger`

-  4. If the Schemathasis test is successful run the publish_success target, this will publish the Swagger document, Schemathesis report, and success status of the verification to your Pactflow account
+  4. If the Schemathasis test is successful run the publish_success target, this will publish the Swagger document, Schemathesis report, and success status of the verification to your PactFlow account

       `EXIT_CODE=0 make publish_provider_contract`